 Theme options for Paperback

 When clicking on theme options we are greeted with two more entries, they are namely general settings and featured posts slider.
 Let’s look at general settings:

 Post Layout.
 From here you can select a layout for your blog posts.
 Choose from: 1 column + sidebar a two column grid + sidebar and lastly a 3 column grid with no sidebar.
 It’s worth noting whatever you elect from here will be applied to all post archives and the home page.

 Category Mega menu: If you remember elsewhere in this review of Paperback you do need to activate this to get the functionality to work.
 So if you ever find yourself thinking “my mega menu doesn’t work in Paperback” and before you ask a support question just remember to activate it here!!

 Fixed Scroll Bar: Now this is something I haven’t touched on as yet.
-However if you checkout the theme demo you will see what I mean.
-This scroll bar will show up once you have been down the site and then scroll back up again.
-Voila it will appear see the demo to see what I mean here.
+However, if you check out the theme demo you will see what I mean.
+This scrollbar will show up once you have been down the site and then scroll back up again.
+Voila, it will appear to see the demo to see what I mean here.